Elections

 Want to nominate yourself?

-SOGS members in good standing wishing to nominate themselves to any of the positions must send their nomination (and a 1-page election poster/platform for inclusion in the SOGS Council mail-out) to the SOGS Governance & Policy Manager (sogs.governance@uwo.ca) no later than Tuesday, June 21 by 4pm
+SOGS members in good standing wishing to nominate themselves must send their nomination (and a 1-page election poster/platform for inclusion in the SOGS Council mail-out) to the SOGS Speaker (speaker@sogs.ca) no later than Thursday, May 29th at 6 PM

-Should you have questions about any of these positions, please feel free to contact the current vice-presidents directly or the speaker (speaker@sogs.ca).
+🧐 Should you have questions about this position, please feel free to contact the VP Advocacy (advocacy@sogs.ca).

 SPEAKER